alice-biometrics/meiga/docs/getting_started.md

 # 😊 I'll get a Result (either Success or Failure) and I know possible errors
 ```

-## Test comparison with and without meiga
+## Test comparison

+As we can check in the following examples, meiga simplifies our tests with some useful assertion methods.

 ### Without meiga